Sp0k/gabsavard-redesign/README.md

 - src/layouts/: Layout components to structure different pages.
 - src/pages/: Page components for different routes.
 - src/styles/: Global style used when tailwind cannot be used.
+- src/contents/: The collections of content stored on the website.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.